raph-rc/BraTS2021_QualityControl/README.md

 ### Typical Workflow

+### Typical Workflow

-1) Review the first image:
+1. **Review the first image**

- Check all contrasts for artifacts, alignment, quality Look at the segmentation overlay (rightmost column)
+   - Check all contrasts for artifacts, alignment, quality
+   - Look at the segmentation overlay (rightmost column)

- To toggle the crosshairs on/off, press m (See all navigation instructions: [Keyboard Controls](#keyboard-controls))
+   - To toggle crosshairs on/off, press `m`

-2) Label the image:
+2. **Label the image**

- Press g if good quality → advances to next image Press b if bad quality → advances to next image
+   - Press `g` if good quality → advances to next image
+   - Press `b` if bad quality → advances to next image
- Press → to skip without labeling
+   - Press `→` to skip without labeling

-3) Use filters to review specific categories:
+3. **Use filters to review specific categories**
+> **Note:** These modes can be switched between without exiting the program
+> **If continuing from a previous labelling session, Press 4 to avoid relabelling previous work**
- *These modes can be switched between without exiting the program Press 1 to see all images ("good', "bad", "unlabelled") [default] Press 4 to see only unlabelled images
+  - Press 1 to see all images ("good', "bad", "unlabelled") [default]
+  - Press 2 to verify all "good" images
- Press 3 to verify all "bad" images
+  - Press 3 to verify all "bad" images
- Press 2 to verify all "good" images
+  - Press 4 to see only unlabelled images

-4) Made a mistake?
+4. ** Made a mistake?**
 Press u to undo your last label and return to the previous image for re-evaluation

-5) Finish:
+5. **Finish**
 Press q to quit

 Your labels are saved in order in BraTS2021_Evaluation.csv